jmanuel1/personal-website/_drafts/notes-on-investing.md

 ## Fear and Greed

 - Fear and greed will ruin returns
-- "Be fearful when others are greedy.
+- > "Be fearful when others are greedy.
 Be greedy when others are fearful."
-  -- Warren Buffet
+  &mdash; Warren Buffet
 - Avoid idolizing wealth and security
 - Don't invest in anything you don't understand
 - Understand the incentives of people giving advice